Strategy

 Framing statement

-The app demonstrates how a national mental health charity could move from channel-led delivery to one connected, governed pathway across digital, human, peer and clinical support.
+The app demonstrates how Technology can help move from separate digital products to one connected, HCD-led service across community, human, peer and clinical support.

 Role 01